gopi-suvanam/scribbler/DOCS.md

 - Ctrl-G: Import from/Push to GitHub
 - Ctrl-S: Download the jsnb to local machine
 - Ctrl-O: Load a jsnb from local machine

+## Exporting-Importing
+- A notebook can be downloaded (Ctrl-S) as a .jsnb file and can be loaded (Ctrl-O) later.
+- A file on GitHub repo can be loaded into the JSNB file.
+The repo has to be public or you should be a collaborator.
+- A notebook can be pushed to GiHub.
+You should be a collaborator on the repo for this.
+- GitHub operations will require an [access token from GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token)
+- Files in public GitHub repos can be directly accessed as: https://decentralized-intelligence.com/jsnb/#https://raw.githubusercontent.com/[USERNAME]/[REPO]/[BRANCH]/[PATH_TO_FILE]
+- If GitHub pages are enabled for the repo, the files can be accessed also using this link: https://decentralized-intelligence.com/jsnb/#https://[USERNAME].github.io/[REPO]/[PATH_TO_FILE]
+- The output of a notebook can be downloaded as an HTML file (with code or wothout code)
+- The code of a notebook can be downloaded as a JavaScript file

 ## Using external libraries
 External libraries can be used using two specially built functions: